KVGK: Party, My, and Party

-On July 1, 2012, KPLV rebranded as "My 93.1".

-The Party returns

-On April 12, 2015, KPLV temporarily rebranded as "#WhatIs931?" and used it as teasers.
-On April 17, 2015, at 9:31 a.m., after playing "Latch" by Disclosure, KPLV relaunched as "93.1 The Party".
-Like sister station KPTT in Denver, it featured a rhythmic/dance top 40 direction.

 The Mountain

 On September 26, 2016, at noon, KPLV flipped to adult hits as "93.1 The Mountain".
 The format change brought the variety hits format to the market for the third time, as it was previously aired on KKJJ from June 2005 through August 2010 and KVGS from October 2011 through January 2015.
 On October 18, 2016, KPLV changed its call letters to KYMT to match the "Mountain" moniker.

-In April 2018, KYMT shifted to a mainstream rock format, while retaining the "Mountain" moniker.
+In April 2018, KYMT shifted to a mainstream rock format while retaining the "Mountain" moniker.

 In 2019, KYMT began airing Las Vegas Raiders games in the team's last year in Oakland, California.
-In 2020, the games moved to KOMP and KRLV.
+In 2020, when the team itself moved to Las Vegas, the games moved to KOMP and KRLV.

+Neon 93.1

+In February 2026, rumors of a format change were swirling amid declining ratings, with iHeartMedia registering new domains for the station; several of them hinted at a possible return of the rhythmic CHR "The Party" brand, or that it would do so as "Hits 93.1".
+On February 9, at noon, after playing "The Memory Remains" by Metallica, KYMT instead flipped back to adult hits as "Neon 93.1", with the name and logo inspired by the heavy use of neon lights in the architectural designs of Las Vegas, most famously in the Welcome to Fabulous Las Vegas sign.
+Five months after the change, iHeart changed the station's call sign to KVGK.